area9innovation/fast/mini/readme.md

 OK, the assumption is that "define" comes last, and thus, it will pick up all annotations for that id, as well as general ones.

+# Deleted ids

+How to handle deleted ids and updated annotations?

+We probably need a stack of files being processed, and some way to notice that a file has finished, and then we can clean up old ids.
+Also, when we start processing a file, we should clear out the annotations.

+TODO: How to keep track of the annotations on an id, when we need to compare?
+Should we have a "final" map of annotations on an id when we define it?
+Yeah, probably we should.